KSIB-FM: Programming

 KSIB was founded in 1946 and has maintained the country format since its beginning, except for six months beginning on March 31, 2014, when the format changed to talk.
 From 6 AM to 1 PM weekdays, the programming was predominantly local.
-The only exception was the nationally syndicated AgriTalk program from 10-11 AM.
+The only exception was the nationally syndicated AgriTalk program from 10 to 11 AM.
 After 1 PM, The Dennis Miller Show, Herman Cain and others were broadcast until 6 AM the next day.

 KSIB dropped its talk radio format after six months, on October 10, 2014.
 When it returned to the country music format, the station selected music from a wider range of artists and broadcast music from the last several decades as well as the newest releases in the genre.
 Also different from before, the music DJs are all local.
 Country begins at 1 PM every weekday with Melinda Mackey, also the host of KSIB's Grapevine show.
 Ben Walter, host of the KSIB Morning Show, is on after - from 6 PM to midnight.

 The KSIB Morning Show has Ben Walter, KSIB News Director and Melinda Mackey.
 Other local programs on KSIB include Trading Post (buy/sell/trade) Monday through Friday, Grapevine w/Melinda Mackey (local interest talk) airing every Thursday, Radio Ranch w/Chad Rieck (agriculture talk) and AgriNews which is carried at 10 AM each weekday.